Rohit-pawar902/doker-cmd/linux_day_to_day_cmd.md

+### Good to Know while interacting with ubuntu/Linux

+Updating the package lists with apt update ensures that you're installing the latest version of jq available in the repositories configured on your system.
+Even though you might have run apt update a month ago, new versions of packages could have been released since then.

+However, if you're confident that the package lists are up-to-date and you're okay with potentially not getting the latest version of jq, you can skip the apt update step.
+In many cases, it's good practice to ensure your package lists are current to avoid potential issues with outdated package information.

+### Basic Linux day-to-day cmds

 1. netstat -ltnp | grep -w ':80'  --> for checking ports
 2. scp -rv rohit.pawar@172.20.20.8:/home/rohit.pawar/rohit ./  ---> server copying things
 3. cp -rv source destination